amyjko/bookish/examples/tutorial/chapters/introduction.md

 If you cite something that doesn't appear in your book specification's reference list, you'll get an error like this: <thisisanunknowncitation>.

+You can also include footnotes{I'm a footnote}:

+`
+You can also include footnotes{I'm a footnote}{I'm also a footnote}:
+`

+If you include more footnotes, Peruse will letter them accordingly{I'm also a footnote}.

 You can also include YouTube videos by using the same syntax as above, but just including a YouTube video in the URL instead.

 `